 Paper track, where members discuss selected papers

 Each track is offered on alternate Tuesdays at 19:00.
-Meetings take place at TUM main campus, Arcisstraße - more details can be found here.
+Meetings take place at TUM main campus, Arcisstraße.
 The discussions are designed to be academic and require commitment on part of the members.
+You can find more information about our meeting structure here.
 We also mix things up by breaking from the usual schedule to include socializing events such as film nights, hikes, etc. Discussions of arranging workshops, guest speakers, and seminars are also underway.

-We are always open to new members - no matter if you are student or not; if you wish to join us or just attend a meeting to see what a typical discussion looks like, please fill the form below.
+We are always open to new members - no matter if you are student or not; if you wish to join us or just attend a meeting to see what a typical discussion looks like, please fill out the form by clicking the button below.
 If you have any questions, send us an email to firstname.lastname@example.org.
 You can also find us on Instagram.